“If you focus on results, you will never change. If you focus on change, you will get results.” — Jack Dixon

 Each week focus on spending more time on activities that make you strong and less time on activities that make you weak.

-Apply this to your week too.
+- Fight to make sure you don’t spend more than 20% of your week in your weaknesses.
 Push the toughest things that drain you to the start of the week to create a glide path.

-Do the same with people.
+- Evaluate the people you spend time with.
 Spend more time with people that make you strong and less time with people that make you weak.

 Be careful not to confuse the things that make you weak with challenges that will actually make you stronger.